 Port de Soller

-Port de Soller is a delightful little village situated on Mallorca's harbour.
-Surrounded by the Tramuntana Mountains, this is good spot to enjoy the calm and shallow beaches.
-Besides the weekly market held inland in Soller, one will find a quite a few al fresco restaurants and touristic shops on the beach.
+Port de Soller is a little village situated on Mallorca's harbour.
+Surrounded by the Tramuntana Mountains, this is a spectacular place to enjoy the calm and shallow beaches.
+Besides the weekly market, one will find quite a few al fresco restaurants and shops on the beach.
 The warm, sheltered bay is good for swimming, yachting and luxury cruising.
 In fact, it is the starting point for many boat trips that travel to Sa Calobra.
-The views of the bay, the town and surrounding mountains are lovely.

 Cales de Mallorca

 Situated on the east coast of Mallorca (or Majorca), Cales de Mallorca is a land of wonderful beaches.
-Around 70 km away from Palma international airport, this is an excellent choice for a family holiday and the best place to explore the east coast of Majorca.
-This is a place for beach lovers; Cales de Mallorca has three small sandy bays called Cala Antena, Cala Domingos Grans and Cala Domingos Petis that offer facilities like water sports and pedal boats.
+Located around 70km from Palma international airport, this is an excellent choice for a family holiday and the best place to explore the east coast of Majorca.
+Cales de Mallorca has three small sandy bays called Cala Antena, Cala Domingos Grans and Cala Domingos Petis with water sports and pedal boats.

 Palau March ( Visit Site )

 This museum displays a range of contemporary sculptures.
-Also, look out for the book room which features unique manuscripts and nautical maps dating back from the 15th-18th centuries.
+Make sure to visit a 'book room', which features unique manuscripts and nautical maps dating back from the 15th-18th centuries.